siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A3 Fringe Overlap and Spatially Varying Effective Advance.md

 part: Appendices
 summary: >
-  Two equal coherent beams overlapping at a small angle produce a fringe density profile ranging from 0 to 4u relative to one beam, while the period average remains 2u.
+  Two equal coherent beams overlapping at a small angle produce a fringe energy density profile ranging from 0 to 4u relative to one beam, while the period average remains 2u.
 The forward flux budget is worked out explicitly.
 Under the loaded-branch law of Chapter 7b, this yields a candidate spatial profile for c_eff on the surviving bright parts of the fringe.
 The appendix states